 This concept is simple, but delivers great results.
 The productivity cycle allows you to maintain your sights on the bigger picture while continuing forward through the completion of small tactical tasks that lead towards your goals.
 Your precise and measurable objectives will determine the exact actionable items on your list.
 Scheduled tasks will ensure their completion.
 Evaluating your progress will allow you to adjust your plans accordingly and you’ll be motivated to continue moving forward.
 As you practice this cycle, you will end up going through it enough times that it will become instinctive.

 Ultimately when this cycle becomes second nature, you will find yourself experiencing true personal productivity.

 (Image courtesy of alt1040 under a Creative Commons Attribution-ShareAlike 2.0 generic license.)

-personal productivity, what is personal productivity, what is personal, personal productivity definition, what is productivity, define personal productivity, productivity in personal life, definition of personal productivity, what is personal?, what is personal productivity?
+personal productivity, what is personal productivity, what is personal, personal productivity definition, what is productivity, define personal productivity, productivity in personal life, definition of personal productivity, what is personal productivity?, what is personal?